C++ Exceptions

 Exceptions are an important part of programming languages used to handle errors or abnormal behavior during program execution.
 Instead of abruptly stopping the program or showing confusing error messages, exceptions allow graceful error handling and potential recovery.
 This approach adds reliability to code, helping developers manage unforeseen issues systematically.
 Exception handling improves user experience and makes debugging and code maintenance easier.
 It is a key aspect of software development, ensuring stability and resilience in applications.

-Exception handling allows error information to propagate up the call stack until appropriately handled.
-This mechanism helps in debugging and troubleshooting by providing clear and meaningful error messages.
-While exceptions are valuable, they can affect performance, so it's essential to balance their use with performance considerations.
+The handling of exceptions enables error details to move up through the call stack until they are appropriately addressed.
+This feature aids in debugging and problem solving by delivering meaningful error messages.
+While exceptions are beneficial it's important to strike a balance, between their utility and performance implications.

 Standard Exception Classes in C++